There are a number of important terms you’ll want to familiarize yourself with as you learn more about coding. Let’s look at some of these now.

 Evaluation and Management, or E&M, is a section of CPT codes used to describe the assessment of a patient’s health and the management of their care.
 The codes for visits to doctor’s office and trips to the emergency room, for instance, are included in E&M. E&M is found at the front of the CPT manual, despite being out of numerical order.
 The codes for E&M are 99201 – 99499.

 The International Classification of Diseases is a set of medical diagnostic codes established over a hundred years ago.
 Maintained today by the WHO (See “WHO”), ICD codes create a universal language for reporting diseases and injury.
-In the United States, we use ICD-9-CM (See “Clinical Modification”), while the rest of the world uses some form of ICD-10.
-The US is slated to upgrade to ICD-10-CM in 2015.
+Currently, we use ICD-10-CM (See “Clinical Modification”).
 ICD codes are numeric or alphanumeric.
 They have a three-character category (See “category (ICD)”), which describes the injury or disease, which is typically followed by a decimal point and two-to-four more characters, depending on the code set, which give more information about the manifestation and/or location of the disease.

 A modifier is a two-character code that is added to a procedure code to demonstrate an important variation that does not, by itself, change the definition of the procedure.
 CPT codes have numeric modifiers, while HCPCS codes have alphanumeric modifiers.
 These are added at the end of a code with a hyphen, and may provide information about the procedure itself, that’s procedure’s Medicare eligibility, and a host of other important facets.
 The CPT modifier -51, for example, notifies the payer that this procedure was one of multiple procedures.
 The HCPCS modifier –LT, on the other hand, describes a bilateral procedure that was performed only on the left side of the body.